 8. Consider writing letters of recommendation regarding internships, job placement, graduate schools, study abroad, scholarship applications, etc., when these letters are requested.

-9. Meeting with a student on academic probation and approve the advisee’s completed Statement of Intent form.
-Monitor advisee’s fulfillment of the Statement of Intent throughout the semester.
+9. Meet with a student on Academic Recovery and approve the advisee’s completed academic improvement plan.
+Monitor advisee’s fulfillment of the improvement plan throughout the semester.

 10. Knowing and explaining the Student Academic Development Committee’s appeals process.